While we sleep, our subconscious minds continue to work on problems our conscious minds have failed to solve.

-For years he had been considering the problem of how new species could arise, but could not find the answer.
+For years he had wondered about how new species could arise, but could find no answer.

-In 1858 had an extreme dream, in the shape of hallucinations caused by a tropical fever.
+In 1858, he had an extreme dream, in the shape of hallucinations caused by a tropical fever.
 When the fever had gone, he found that the theory of evolution by natural selection had come to him.

 Discovery of the Structure of Benzene and Aromatic Chemistry

-August Kekulé had been worrying about how the atoms in benzene arranged themselves.
+August Kekulé had been worrying about how the atoms in benzene are arranged.

 It was a tough problem, because the ratio of carbon and hydrogen atoms was unlike that seen in other hydrocarbon compounds.